Clever/ARCHIVED-baseworker-go/README.md

 ```go
 func NewWorker(name string, fn JobFunc) *Worker
 ```
-New creates a new gearman worker with the specified name and job function.
+NewWorker creates a new gearman worker with the specified name and job function.

 #### func (*Worker) Close